 Key results, outcomes and lasting impact

 The collaboration partner WU Wien developed a computer based simulation game prototype.
 The game simulates a board nomination process and gives the gamers the opportunity to take over the active decision making role.
-Feedback on the actions taken and the decisions made will provide the gamers with learning experience.
-This learning focuses first on the process of nomination decisions as the approach itself harbors gendered practices.
+Feedback on the actions taken and the decisions made will provide the users with learning experience.
+This learning focuses firstly on the process of nomination decisions as the approach itself harbors gendered practices.
 Secondly it focuses on the selection decision and the gendered selection criteria for individual candidates.
 Thirdly the feedback also includes the overall composition of the supervisory board created by the player in terms of functional and demographical diversity.
-The tool provides a learning environment in which gendered behavior can be made visible for heads of nomination committees, company owners, head hunters and other persons searching and selecting potential board members.
+The tool provides a learning environment in which gendered behavior is rendered visible for heads of nomination committees, company owners, head hunters and other persons searching and selecting potential board members.
 This can lead to a deep level individual change of the mind-set of simulation gamers.
-It is therefore a useful tool when it comes to increasing the number of women in top management and supervisory board position as it can help to overcome gender biased nomination decisions.
+It is therefore a useful tool when it comes to increasing the number of women in top management and on supervisory boards as it can help to overcome gender biased nomination decisions.

-Resulting from FORBA’s analysis of 15 companies, six main fields of activity addressed by the companies in their attempts to increase women’s share in management positions could be identified: implementation of activities, working time arrangements, reconciliation of paid work and unpaid care work, recruiting, human resources development, and commitment of managers.
-Important approaches and activities found in these fields include the following:
+Resulting from FORBA’s analysis of 15 companies, six main fields of activity addressed by the companies in their attempts to increase women’s share in management positions were identified: implementation of activities, working time arrangements, reconciliation of paid work and unpaid care work, recruiting, human resources development, and commitment of managers.
+Important approaches and activities identified in these fields include the following: